 - collaborate with classmates on using webtools even after the class has ended

-- 4 weeks of online, rigorous learning
+- Online, rigorous learning

-- 4 virtual training sessions
+- Weekly virtual training sessions

 - Unlimited questions/coaching during virtual meetings and pre-arranged times.
-We stay until everyone leaves.
+We stay until everyone leaves

 - Certificate of Completion

-In fact, price includes all necessary materials.
+Registration includes all necessary materials.

-Class is four weeks.
 Students spend about five hours a week on class materials and about 90 minutes at the weekend virtual meeting discussing the webtools classmates explored

 At the course end, receive a certificate of achievement to validate accomplishments including all the topics in which you completed required work.